-Existing and proposed conditions models used survey data and design levels provided by the Client and LiDAR data provided by Council.
-Survey data was fenced and merged with design contours using the 12D surveying and design package.
+- Existing and proposed conditions models used survey data and design levels provided by the Client, ground level data for the adjoining Glades development, provided by Cardno and LiDAR data provided by Council.
+Survey data was fenced and merged with design contours using the 12D surveying and design package. - Model boundaries were set at the Pacific Highway, upslope of the confluence of Moonee Creek and Skinners Creek and approximately at the mouth of Moonee Creek (i.e. at the ocean).
+This is expected to give a slightly conservative result as this does not take into account the attenuating effect of the Pacific Highway on flows generated to the west of the highway, in particular for Bucca and Cunninghams Creeks which adjoin the subject site.

-- o Ground levels did not include proposed earthworks for the adjacent "Glades" development to the north of the subject site. - Model boundaries were set at the Pacific Highway, upslope of the confluence of Moonee Creek and Skinners Creek and approximately at the mouth of Moonee Creek (i.e. at the ocean). - Developed site conditions were modelled by assuming the "developed portion of the site" was filled to a nominal level of 20 mAHD to simulate proposed earthworks to lift site developed areas above the flood planning level. - o Individual buildings such as dwellings, garages, sheds etc. were not included in the model.
-Urban areas downslope of the site were given a high Mannings Roughness (0.2) to simulate obstructions. - o Model used a 10 m x 10 m grid cell for existing and proposed conditions, based on existing and proposed tin levels calculated using 12D. - Existing site stormwater culverts were not included in the model.
-This will give a conservative result as it assumes that all site stormwater and run-on will flow over existing accesses. - Model used sub-catchment hydrographs for the 9 hour storm events for all average recurrence intervals modelled, calculated from the hydrological modelling for existing and proposed conditions. - Manning's Roughness was based on aerial photography of the site and site inspections.
-Details of Manning's Roughness used in existing and proposed conditions models are provided in Attachment C. - Proposed site water quality basins were not included in postdevelopment analyses as these are within the "developed portion of the site" as noted above and these areas were modelled as filled to a nominal level of 20 mAHD. - Site downslope boundary conditions were set at peak ocean levels as provided by Council.
+- Individual buildings such as dwellings, garages, sheds etc. were not included in the model.
+Urban areas were given a high Mannings Roughness (0.2) to simulate obstructions. - Model used a 5 m x 5 m grid cell for existing and proposed conditions, based on existing and proposed tin levels calculated using 12D. - Existing site stormwater culverts were included in the model as 1D elements with a 25% blockage.
+Proposed bridge replacing the existing culverts was modelled as a layered flow constriction with a 25% blockage under a 0.2 m thick deck.
+These blockages are considered to be consistent with Engineers Australia (2013).
+The modelling of the bridge may need to be reviewed at construction certificate stage of the development should it be constructed from multiple box culverts. - Model used sub-catchment hydrographs for the 9 hour storm events for all average recurrence intervals modelled for Moonee Creek floods (scenarios 1 - 5) and the 90 minute duration storms for all average recurrence intervals modelled for Bucca Creek floods (scenarios 6 - 10).
+Hydrographs were calculated from the hydrological modelling for existing and proposed conditions. - Manning's Roughness was based on aerial photography of the site and site inspections.
+Details of Manning's Roughness used in existing and proposed conditions models are provided in Attachment C. - Proposed site water quality basin was not included in postdevelopment analyses as these shall have backflow prevention included on piped outlets and an embankment level of 4 mAHD.
+Any flood storage provided by the basin is therefore excluded. - Site downslope boundary conditions were set at peak ocean levels as provided by Council.
+These were assumed to be constant for the duration of the flood event which will give a conservative result.